bitcoin-dot-org/developer.bitcoin.org/examples/payment_processing.rst

    pw = "test"  ## Key password
    private_key = load_privatekey(FILETYPE_PEM, file(priv_key, "r").read(), pw)

-(Required for signed :ref:`PaymentRequests <term-paymentrequest>`) you will need a private SSL key in a format your SSL library supports (`DER format <https://en.wikipedia.org/wiki/X.690#DER_encoding>`__ is not required).
+(Required for signed :term:`PaymentRequests <PaymentRequest>`) you will need a private SSL key in a format your SSL library supports (`DER format <https://en.wikipedia.org/wiki/X.690#DER_encoding>`__ is not required).
 In this program, we’ll load it from a PEM file.
 (Embedding your passphrase in your CGI code, as done here, is obviously a bad idea in real life.)

 The private SSL key will not be transmitted with your request.
 We’re only loading it into memory here so we can use it to sign the request later.